cmgonzales/redux-prac/README.md

-practice using react and bootstrap
+practice using react and redux